openshift/training/02-Installation-and-Scheduler.md

 How can we make this more intelligent?
 We'll finally use "regions" and "zones".

-## Customizing the Scheduler Configuration
+## Examining the Scheduler Configuration
 The installer is configured to understand "regions" and "zones" as a matter of convenience.
 However, for the master (scheduler) to actually do something with them requires changing from the default configuration Take a look at